 I have been fortunate enough to work with several different judges as either a Pen or a Book Steward in the Dwarf Section.
 It was during this time that most of my knowledge about what the show standards actually looked like in real life occurred and still remains to be a valuable experience.
 In late 2016, I was elected as the new webmaster for the Southern Hamster Club and as a Committee Member of Midland Hamster Club.
-In 2017 I began the process to train as a Dwarf Hamster Judge and was elected as the Public Relations Officer for the Midland Hamster Club and Co-Opted as the Webmaster for the National Hamster Council.
+In 2017 I began the process to train as a Dwarf Hamster Judge and was elected as the Public Relations Officer for the Midland Hamster Club.
+In 2018, I was elected as the PRO and Webmaster for the National Hamster Council.

 Metallica Hamstery finally ventured into breeding hamsters in September 2016 after I spent time learning about show standards and speaking to experienced breeders about the risks and best practices involving the care of the mother and pups.
 Metallica Hamstery’s first litter ‘The Nobrias’ were born in October 2016 and all but my keeper, a boy named Matthew were rehomed to other exhibitors.
 Occasional litters will be planned for the future, however Metallica Hamstery is a small scale breeder and hamstery so it is best to contact me if you want to know the most up to date information on planned pairings.